 We serve tasty, balanced meals in our dining hall where campers eat “family style” with their cabin-mates.
 In addition to the hot meal at lunch and dinner, we always have a salad bar, vegetarian option, and a peanut butter and jelly station.
 Throughout the day, we have fruit and snacks available to keep us going.
 Here’s more about Rockbrook’s camp food.

 What do the camp fees cover?

 The session fees are all-inclusive.
-They cover living expenses, activities (including horseback riding, ceramics, and adventure trips), activity instruction and equipment, and weekly laundry service.
-The only additional money campers may need is a small amount to use at the camp store.
+They cover living expenses, activities (including horseback riding, ceramics, and adventure trips), activity instruction and equipment, in-house health care, and weekly laundry service.
+Campers can spend a small amount of money on non-food, incidental items at the camp store.

 Where do your counselors come from?

-Our staff members come from all over the country and sometimes from all over the world.
+Our staff members come from all over the country and sometimes from abroad.
 Many of them are former Rockbrook Campers.
 Each goes through a very rigorous interview process and background check.
 We want to make sure we have the best female role models working with our campers.